zonemaster/zonemaster/docs/specifications/tests/Methods.md

    1. If child zone does not exists then return ERROR.
    2. These steps assume that the servers of the parent zone behaves the same way as when [BASIC01] was run.
-   3. Create an SOA query for the child zone and send that one server of *parent NS* with RD flag unset.
+   3. Create an SOA query for the *child zone* and send that one server of *parent NS* with RD flag unset.
    4. If the response response contains a referal to the child zone:
       1. Extract the name server names from the RDATA of the NS records in the authority section.
+      2. Repeat the SOA query for *child zone* to the other name servers in "parent NS":
+	 1. If the response from a server has the AA bit set, ignore that response.
+	 2. If the response is a referal with other NS than found above, then add the name server names of the NS to the list of name servers of the delegation for the *child zone*.
       2. Return the set of name servers (name server names).
       3. Processing the steps is stopped.
    5. If the response is authoritative (AA bit set) and the answer section